Yesterday, the Financial Conduct Authority (FCA) published its 48th Market Watch newsletter covering three areas of regulatory focus:

 - Calibration of surveillance systems: Effective surveillance programmes have involved significant and careful calibration of alert parameters and alert logic.
 Constant refinement and testing of the alerts and surveillance routines are important.

-Firms who appear to conduct the most effective surveillance tend to use a market abuse risk assessment to identify where gaps may lie and have developed remediation programmes in those areas at highest risk.
+- Firms who appear to conduct the most effective surveillance tend to use a market abuse risk assessment to identify where gaps may lie and have developed remediation programs in those areas at highest risk.

 Direct electronic access (DEA) pre-trade controls